OpenSignLabs/OpenSign/docs/docs/help/Reports/need-your-sign.md

 - **Login to OpenSign**: Start by logging into your OpenSign account.
 - **Navigate to "Need your sign"**: Once logged in, you will find a navigation panel on the left side of your screen.
 Under the "Reports" section, click on "Need your sign" to view all documents that require your signature.

-## Understanding the "Need your sign" Interface
+## Understanding the "Need your sign" report

 Upon clicking "Need your sign," you will be presented with a list of documents awaiting your signature.
 Here's a breakdown of the key elements within this interface: